-Department of Education authorities) relating to English Learners (EL) requirements, including but not limited to:

-- School has an English Learner Plan of Service. - Evidence suggests the school complies with its EL plan of service and applicable requirements. - Enrollment packet includes the Minnesota Language Survey (MNLS).

-The school failed to implement the program in the manner described above; the failure(s) were material and significant to the viability of the school.

-Data sources: Site visits, annual reports, Minnesota Language Survey, and EL plan of service

-The school has an EL plan of service that describes services that are not currently being provided, as well as staffing that does not currently exist.
-In the school's renewal evaluation from FY18, the Operations Evaluation noted: "AAHS is not currently implementing a program that appropriately serves the needs of English Learners...
-The school provided individualized teaching time with trained paraprofessionals and digital equipment for guided reading and writing.
-Additionally, the school provided these students with iPads with speech-to-text apps and supplementary recorded readings to support learning...AAHS submitted an EL Plan of Service; the plan is not consistent with the school's approach to serving English learners.
-For example, the plan references EL teachers and sheltered instruction, neither of which is evident at the school."
-While there may be slight differences is the details, this is essentially the case at present.
-The EL plan of service has not changed, and the school's strategy of support is no more robust or aligned with the plan of service then it was at the time of the last renewal.

-While AAHS has a small number of English learners (hovering around 4/year), the school is required to have an English Language Leaner Plan of service and provide EL programing upon the enrollment of an EL student that is consistent with that plan.
-In the school's renewal evaluation from FY18, the school was "encouraged to look for additional resources and training so that EL students are provided the most appropriate services for their needs."
-Further, in the school's Performance Improvement Plan (Exhibit S) the school was required to: "Provide a description of the school's plan to serve English learners."
-The school stated that it would submit a revised plan for service to EL students no later than August 15, 2018 and will include at least two additional resources for learning opportunities relative to EL programming and instruction."
-There is no evidence that this expectation was completed.

-1.6 Parent & Student Satisfaction: Are parents and students satisfied with the school's educational program?

-Parent and students satisfaction data consistently documents a high degree of satisfaction with the school's educational program.

-- Administers both parent and student satisfaction surveys. - Evidence suggests there is a high degree of parents and students satisfied with the academic program of the school.
+Departmen nt of Education authorities) relating to English Learners (EL) requirements, including but School has an English Learner Plan of Service.
+Evidence suggests the school complies with its EL plan of service and applicable requirements.
+Enrollment packet includes the Minnesota Language Survey (MNLS).
+The school ot Meet Standard failed to implement the program in the manner described above; the failure(s) were and significant to the viability of the school.
+Data sour ces: Site visits, annual reports, Minnesota Language Survey, and EL plan of service as well as some of the school provinges to the school's sheltered in differences changed, as then it was has an EL plan of service that describes services that are not currently being provided, staffing that does not currently exist.
+In the school's renewal evaluation from FY18, the Evaluation noted: "AAHS is not currently implementing a program that appropriately needs of English Learners The school provided individualized teaching time with raprofessionals and digital equipment for guided reading and writing.
+Additionally, the vided these students with iPads with speech-to-text apps and supplementary recorded a support learningAAHS submitted an EL Plan of Service; the plan is not consistent with a sapproach to serving English learners.
+For example, the plan references EL teachers and instruction, neither of which is evident at the school."
+While there may be slight as is the details, this is essentially the case at present.
+The EL plan of service has not and the school's strategy of support is no more robust or aligned with the plan of service at the time of the last renewal. required to enrollment from FY18, students and Performan the school's for service resources f S has a small number of English learners (hovering around 4/year), the school is have an English Language Leaner Plan of service and provide EL programing upon the tof an EL student that is consistent with that plan.
+In the school's renewal evaluation, the school was "encouraged to look for additional resources and training so that EL re provided the most appropriate services for their needs."
+Further, in the school's ce Improvement Plan (Exhibit S) the school was required to: "Provide a description of s plan to serve English learners."
+The school stated that it would submit a revised plan to EL students no later than August 15, 2018 and will include at least two additional for learning opportunities relative to EL programming and instruction."
+There is no nat this expectation was completed. t & Student Satisfaction: Are parents and students satisfied with the school's all program?
+Standard students satisfaction data consistently documents a high degree of satisfaction with the ucational program.
+Administers both parent and student satisfaction surveys.
+Evidence suggests there is a high degree of parents and students satisfied with the academic program of the school.